What is the best marine aquarium salt mix? A product review of popular reef salt brand options

 If, however, you’re inclined to shop around and get the best deal for your money, you may be surprised to see that the online suppliers have become pretty competitive with the brick and mortar shops.
 Shipping reef salt mixes from online suppliers used to be cost prohibitive.
 I’m not sure exactly how they do it cost-effectively, but I’m not sure that I care, either, because the benefits are clear.

 Sure, the reef salt mix might have been a buck or two cheaper, but you would get slammed with shipping costs due to the weight of the salt that would make the online transaction cost more than.
 But that’s not the case anymore.

 What aquarium salt mix do I use and where do I get it from?

 I used to drive a pretty long way to get my salt.
 There is an awesome aquarium store located about 2o minutes from my parents’ house, and they had the cheapest prices around on aquarium salt for a reef tank.

 So I would plan a visit to the family and then swing by the old fish store on the way home.
 But as my own family has grown, the trip has become a bit of a chore.
 It can be tough to manage three kids under the age of 8 while carrying around a 50-pound bucket of salt (or two).

-During the trip home, there is always the part where I accelerate, turn or stop too quickly and the bucket tips over…only to roll back and forth thumping around in the trunk for the whole trip.
+During the trip home, there is always the part where I accelerate, turn or stop too quickly and the bucket tips over…only to roll back and forth thumping around in the trunk as a marine salt bucket battering ram trying to break into my back seat during the whole trip.